Updated: Sep 11

-At Whole Health Osteopathy, we have several years experience treating pregnant women, and at Eltham Heath and Wellness, we look forward to joining forces with some wonderful practitioners who take special interest in supporting women through conception, pregnancy and post-partum health.
+At Whole Health Osteopathy, we have decades of combined experience in treating pregnant women and Dr Jess takes a special interest in supporting women through conception, pregnancy and post-partum health.

 Keep hydrated.
 This is so simple yet effective.
 If you drink plenty of water (try for 6-8 glasses a day) your whole body will feel the benefits.
 When I say water I mean water because juices, fizzy drinks, tea, coffee etc. won’t rehydrate you in the same way.

 Sleep when you can.
 Sleeping is when your body recoups and adjusts, so the more the better!
-Planning ahead with meals and stocking up on easy to cook dinners like stir frys can make life a lot easier in the evenings for an early night.
+Planning ahead with meals and stocking up on easy-to-cook dinners like stir-fry can make life a lot easier in the evenings for an early night.

 Take vitamin and mineral supplements.
 Booking in with Phoebe Thomas, our Naturopath, to find out what supplements will best support your body through pregnancy.
 I would recommend pregnancy supplements from the start, don’t wait to be told you are lacking something later on.